Aermoss/PySDL3/README.md

 *If you can't find what you are looking for there, it is highly recommended to look at the [official documentation of SDL3](https://wiki.libsdl.org/SDL3) since everything is defined exactly the same.*

 ## License
-PySDL3 is available under the MIT license, see the [LICENSE](https://github.com/Aermoss/PySDL3/blob/main/LICENSE) file for more info.
+PySDL3 is available under the MIT license, see the [LICENSE](https://github.com/Aermoss/PySDL3/blob/main/LICENSE) file for more information.